 Tinting your car windows is an easy and relatively inexpensive mod you can make to your vehicle that comes with a surprising amount of benefits.
-Not only does tinting protect your privacy, reduce glare, and look super cool, but it’s also good for your health and well-being.
+Tinting protects your privacy, reduces glare, and looks super cool, but it’s also good for your health and well-being.

-We’re serious - different tints block different levels of UV light, and in the long run can prevent sun damage to your skin and eyes.
+We’re serious - different tints block different levels of UV light and, in the long run, can prevent sun damage to your skin and eyes.
 There are many good reasons to consider a tint.
-But as with any mod, you must ask the question: how much does it cost to tint car windows?
-We’re going to answer that question as best we can in the following article.
+But as with any mod, you must ask how much does it cost to tint car windows?
+We will answer that question as best we can in the following article.

 Think Before You Tint

-Before you go rushing off to buy the darkest shade you can possibly find for your windows, you have to know the rules.
 Different states have different laws which specify limits around how dark your window tinting should be.
-And going over this limit can be a big expense in and of itself.
+And going over this limit can be a considerable expense in and of itself.
+Before you go rushing off to buy the darkest shade you can find for your windows, you must know the rules.

-For example, the state of Oregon requires that window tints on sedans allow no less than 35% of light in.
-Windshields on all types of vehicles must be tint-free, except for the top 6 inches of the glass.
-Tinting for SUVS and vans is a little bit more relaxed: front windows have to adhere to the 35% rule, but back side and rear windows can be as dark as you like.
+Windshields on all vehicles must be tint-free, except for the top 6 inches of the glass.
+For example, Oregon requires that window tints on sedans allow no less than 35% of light in.
+Tinting for SUVs and vans is slightly more relaxed: front windows have to adhere to the 35% rule, but backside and rear windows can be as dark as you like.

 Oregon also puts parameters on the reflectivity of your windows.
 On all kinds of vehicles, tints can be “no more than 13% reflective.”
-If you are caught with a window tint that is too dark or too reflective, you can be fined up to $360 by the state.
+If you are caught with a window tint that is too dark or reflective, you can be fined up to $360.

 Tinting parameters vary depending on where you are in the US.
 To learn more about the tinting laws in your home state, visit tinting-laws.com.